-Honestly, I didn’t know this existed inside Yosemite National Park, but there are several reasons why you must make Hetch Hechy a Must Do.
+Not many people realized Hetchy Hechy is another option when visiting Yosemite National Park.
+Honestly, I didn’t know this existed inside Yosemite.
+There are several reasons why you must make Hetch Hechy a Must See.

 - Because it’s not as well-known, it’s much less crowded.
-When we arrived at Yosemite on a Friday afternoon the first week in June, we did a drive through Yosemite Valley and then checked in at our Lodge.
+When we arrived at Yosemite on a Friday afternoon the first week in June, we did a drive through Yosemite Valley (see why here).
 We were surprised to find the entrance to Hetch Hechy was a five-minute drive from Evergreen Lodge.
-We easily found ample parking to start exploring.
+There was easily found ample parking to start exploring once inside.

-- Hetch Hechy is a glacial valley, part valley, part reservoir and part water system feeding the Tuolumne River.
+- Hetch Hechy is a glacial valley, part valley, part reservoir, and part water system feeding the Tuolumne River.
 It has a unique and diverse landscape all its own.
 Entering the Park, the enormity of the rocky mounds makes you feel like you are on another planet.
-The

-- The O’Shaughnessy Dam is what creates the reservoir.
-It’s at over 3,800 feet elevation, in a large concrete arch that allows visitors to walk across, offering tremendous views of the natural waterfalls and lake on one side, and the tremendous power of the water roaring out the other side to feed the beautiful valley.
-It’ a powerful and unique experience to witness in person.
-Interesting fact, the controversial dam provides San Francisco with 85% of its water supply of 400 million gallons a day to 2.4 million people.
+The O’Shaughnessy Dam is what creates the reservoir.
+It is over 3,800 feet elevation, in a large concrete arch that allows visitors to walk across.
+It offers tremendous views of the natural waterfalls and lake on one side.
+The tremendous power of the water roaring out the other side to feed the beautiful valley.
+It’s a powerful and unique experience to witness in person.
+It’s an interesting fact, the controversial dam provides San Francisco with 85% of its water supply of 400 million gallons a day to 2.4 million people.
 One of the primary sources for water is from Mt.
-Lyell (13,000 feet)
+Lyell (13,000 feet).